rha12/rha12/README.md

 - Please feel free to use my open source code repositories.
 I hope they help and add value to your work.

  ## 🌱 Interests:
- - Data Science
+ - Data Science.

 ## :mortar_board: Education:
- Bachelor of Software Engineering at [NUST](https://nust.edu.pk/)
+ Bachelor of Software Engineering at [NUST](https://nust.edu.pk/) .